vwochnik/jekyll-language-plugin/README.md

 ### Posts

-Similar to pages, posts can also have the `languages` or `language` keys in its YAML front-matter.
-The `alias` key is also supported.
-Unlike pages, posts cannot use the translation liquid tag but the layout used by the post can.
-The post is rendered for each language specified, just like pages are.
+Similar to pages, posts can also have the `languages` or `language` keys as well as the `subset` key in its YAML front-matter.
+You can use all supported liquid tags and filters to translate posts but you can also create multiple posts, one for each language.

 ## Liquid tags